 Steve has a PhD in experimental particle physics.
 For his thesis, he analysed the equivalent of 1 petabyte of data at CERN (The European Organization for Nuclear Research).
 He then spent six years as a software engineer, working for the European Space Agency on the Rosetta and Mars Express missions.
 Steve returned to physics as a postdoc at the University of Edinburgh where he helped to build the grid of computers that now analyses data from the Large Hadron Collider at CERN.
 Staying in Edinburgh, he now looks after the University's cluster, Eddie, and advises researchers on aspects of digital research including the use of clusters, high-performance computing, cloud computing, data science and deep learning.

-Nick is a veterinary surgeon with a clinical interest in horse medicine.
-He was appointed to the ECAT (Edinburgh Clinical Academic Track) scheme in 2016 and began a Wellcome Trust-funded PhD in the Baillie lab in 2017.
+Nick is a veterinary surgeon and diplomate of the American College of Veterinary Internal Medicine, with a particular clinical interest in equine internal medicine and critical care.
+He was appointed to the ECAT (Edinburgh Clinical Academic Track) scheme in 2016 and began a Wellcome Trust-funded PhD in the Baillie lab in 2017, investigating host genetic variants associated with severe disease after infection with influenza A virus.
 He is jointly supervised by Prof. Adriano Rossi and Prof. Paul Digard.